Patellofemoral Pain Syndrome and Epicondylitis: Myofascial Treatment

 Another approach may be used concurrent to the aforementioned treatment.
 The TrPs may be treated with the patient kneeling on the floor, perpendicular to the table, their forehead resting on the asymptomatic arm.
 Stretch the arm along the table with the hand in pronation.
 The TrPs may then be reached easily; an 8-second pressure on each will normally produce evident amelioration within six treatments, in my experience.

 In cases of medial epicondylitis, the irritation is on the inside of the humerus.
 The TrP may be reached with the patient's hand supine.

 Every patient has some irritation at these sites, but the symptoms will appear only above a certain level.
 Sometimes it is useful to check for pain when you press the elbow directly from posterior to anterior.
 If this mobilization produces pain, an 8-second pressure, repeated until the hyperirritability is gone, may affect the overall elbow function.
 Chronic medial or lateral epicondylitis may need 10-20 treatments before resolving.

-Dr. Guy Hains is a Palmer graduate and practices in Trois-Rivières, Québec.
-He has had eight clinical researched articles and randomized trials on myofascial trigger-points therapy published in peer-review journals; and is the author of three books on the subject, the most recent of which is Myofacial Trigger Point Therapy: An Effective Method for the Elimination of Most Musculoskeletal Health Problems.
+Dr. Guy Hains is a Palmer graduate who practiced in Trois-Rivières, Québec, before passing away in late 2014.
+He had eight clinical research articles and randomized trials on myofascial trigger-points therapy published in peer-reviewed journals; and authored three books on the subject, the last of which is Myofascial Trigger Point Therapy: An Effective Method for the Elimination of Most Musculoskeletal Health Problems